Tax Credits: CTC elements

 Before April 2017, the family element was paid to each family entitled to CTC, irrespective of the number of children or QYPs in the family.
 Only one family element was payable on each claim.

-From 6 April 2017, the family element (set at £545) is only included in awards where the claimant has responsibility for a child or young person born before 6 April 2017.
+From 6 April 2017, the family element (set at £545) will only be included in awards where the claimant has responsibility for a child or young person born before 6 April 2017.

 Example: Christopher and Diana have twins born on 6 April 2017.
-Under the current rules, their award would have been around £6,105.
-However, because of the new rules they will receive no more than around £5,560 in 2017/18.
+Under the previous rules, their award would have been around £6,105.
+However, because of the new rules they will receive no more than around £5,560 in 2018/19.
 The reduction is due to the removal of the family element.

 Before changes introduced from 6 April 2017, a child element was included in a CTC award for each child or qualifying young person that the claimant was responsible for.
 The child element was payable at one of three rates – the standard rate, a disabled child rate and a severely disabled child rate.

-From 6 April 2017, the number of child elements included in a CTC award is limited to 2 children and broadly this means that anyone who has a third child born on or after 6 April 2017 will not receive the child element for that child unless an exception applies to the child. ,
+Since 6 April 2017, the number of child elements included in a CTC award has been limited to 2 children and broadly this means that anyone who has a third child born on or after 6 April 2017 will not receive the child element for that child unless an exception applies to the child. ,

 A child element continues to be included in the award for each child or QYP that the claimant is responsible for who was born before 6 April 2017.